-AGI is a holding company with interests in the food and beverage business (manufacturing and trading of consumer products), real estate (investment in and development of real estate, lease of properties, hotel operations and tourism resorts businesses), tourism-entertainment and gaming, and quick service restaurant (McDonald's) business.
-Through its subsidiaries and associates, the Company focuses on providing and developing products and services that cater to the needs, demands and aspirations of its target markets.
-The Company believes that it is well positioned to benefit from consumer demand driven by the expected growth of the middle-income sector.
+AGI is a holding company with interests in the food and beverage business (manufacturing and trading of consumer products), real estate (investment in and development of real estate, lease of properties, hotel operations and tourism resorts businesses), tourism-entertainment and gaming, and quick service restaurant (McDonald's).
+Through its subsidiaries and associates, the Company focuses on providing and developing products and services that cater to the needs, demands and aspirations of the country's middle-income sector.
+The Company believes that it is well positioned to benefit from consumer demand driven by the expected growth of this sector.

 b.1.
-Principal Products or Services and their Markets
+Principal Products Or Services And Their Markets